lucaslopes0198/artificial-intelligence/README.md

 # Artificial intelligence

-Algorithms applied in the movement of the knight on the chessboard through coordinates.
+Algorithms applied in the movement of the knight on the chessboard through the coordinates.

 # Inputs

-2 coordinates being the beginning and the end;
+2 coordinates being the start and the target.
-Selection of the algorithm you will use.
+Algorithm you want to use.

 # Output

-Path from start to finish by coordinates.
+Path from start to target by coordinates.